Putin's party set to retain parliament majority after polls

 The vote comes in the wake of an unprecedented crackdown on the opposition this year, with Russian authorities jailing Putin's best-known domestic foe Alexei Navalny and banning his organisations as "extremist".

+MOSCOW - President Vladimir Putin's party was set to retain a majority in parliament as Russia on Sunday concluded a three-day election in which most Kremlin critics were barred from running.

-In the lead-up to this weekend's vote, all of his top allies were arrested or had fled the country, with anyone associated with his groups kept from running in the parliamentary and local polls scheduled to close at 8pm Sunday.
+In the lead-up to this weekend's vote, all of his top allies were arrested or had fled the country, with anyone associated with his groups kept from running in the parliamentary and local polls scheduled to close at 8:00 pm in each of Russia's 11 time zones.
+Polling stations in the exclave of Kaliningrad will be the last to close at 1800 GMT.

-"These essentially aren't elections.
-People in effect have no choice," 43-year-old businessperson Vladimir Zakharov told AFP in Russia's second city Saint Petersburg.
+"There is no one to vote for," Andrei, a 33-year-old IT professional who declined to give his last name, told AFP in Moscow.

+But he cast his ballot in the "sham" elections, he said, to "at least show some kind of protest against the current government".

 The elections were also marred by claims of censorship and rampant ballot stuffing.